sc-ventures/cloudbreak-documentation/docs/upgrade.md

 To upgrade Cloudbreak to the newest version, perform the following steps.

+In Cloudbreak 2.1.0, you need sudo access in order to run cbd commands.
+Run `sudo su` to get sudo access.

+[Comment]: <> (This is only for 2.1.0)

 **Steps**

 1. On the VM where Cloudbreak is running, navigate to the directory where your Profile file is located: